telefonicaid/fiware-orion/doc/manuals/user/kafka_notifications.md

 ## Structure of a message in Kafka notifications

-* `Key`: This is a string/byte value used by Kafka to determine the partition where the message will be stored.
-In Orion, the key used corresponds to the subscription ID that generated the notification.
+* `Key`: message field used by Kafka for partitioning.
+In Orion, this field is sent with a null value, so the destination partition is assigned automatically according to the producer configuration.
 * `Headers`: Kafka supports message headers encoded as key-value pairs.
 Orion includes the following default headers:

 - `Fiware-Service`